 Proper documentation of sources is a key component of scholarly research, and the need for documentation is no less important for data sources than for bibliographic sources.
 It is vital that scholars in the social sciences and elsewhere who use quantitative data in their work be clear and explicit as to the sources for their data.
-This is in part because of the importance of replication in the sciences - in principle, your analysis must be capable of being replicated by other scholars so as to better-assess the soundness of your work, which requires that those other scholars have access to the data used in your original analysis.
+This is in part because of the importance of reproducibility in the sciences - in principle, your analysis must be capable of being reproduced by other scholars so as to better-assess the soundness of your work, which requires that those other scholars have access to the data used in your original analysis.

 Greater transparency in sources also encourages greater accountability in research and increases confidence that the data used in your work are suited for the questions you are asking, which in turn will make others more confident in whatever conclusions your research presents.
 In addition, thorough documentation of data sources makes it easier for scholars to assess whether sources used in your research are appropriate for use in their own work.